All Episodes

 We can't win.

-We got to bring the troops home, whatever the Democrats have been saying, the drive-bys have been echoing it.
+Whatever the Democrats have been saying, the drive-bys have been echoing it.

-So with that in mind, listen to this montage on these drive-by media types' thoughts on leaving Iraq.
+So with that in mind, listen to this montage on these drive-by media types thoughts on leaving Iraq.

 People are beginning to learn that exiting is not easy.